 Community Response Fund

-The Community Response Fund (CRF) distributes funds in response to needs and requests from the community.
-The CRF complements the board-directed grants which are the core grantmaking strategy for the NWFE.
-CRF grants provide short-term funding for a specific project or need which has arisen from an eligible organization.
+The Community Response Fund (CRF) awards funds in response to needs and requests from the community.
+The CRF complements the board-directed grants which are the core grantmaking strategy for the NWFE by responding quickly as needs arise.
+CRF grants provide short-term funding for a specific project or urgent need which has arisen from an eligible organization.
 CRF funding is for work being done that advances the objectives of our Growth Management and Aquatic Ecosystems programs.
 We also welcome proposals that will grow the base of environmental advocates and empower communities of color working on solutions to local environmental issues.

 Eligible Organizations